Institute for Work and Health: Research

 IWH also conducts systematic reviews of occupational health and safety research.
 Systematic reviews provide an overview of the evidence from higher quality studies on a specific research question.
 Cochrane Back and Neck (formerly known as the Cochrane Back Review Group) is based at IWH and conducts systematic reviews of clinical research on back and neck pain.

 In 2020, in the context of the COVID-19 pandemic, the institute published research on the impact of unsafe workplaces on worker's mental health.

 Publications, tools and guides

+Each week, IWH offers research alerts, a compiled list of new and emerging academic literature in the areas of occupational health and safety, epidemiology, public health, and related areas.

+IWH also hosts a monthly public online speaker series.

 IWH has produced a number of tools and guides based on its research evidence, including: